 In the wider community, Rabbi Cohn strives to encourage diverse populations to affirm each other's right to live with mutual respect and to engage in civil, non-violent discourse for the betterment of the community.
 He is a frequent presenter and panelist at congregations and colleges.
-He is a member of the National Diversity Visiting Committee of West Virginia University.
-He is a co-founder of Compassionate Charleston.
-He has served as President of the Kanawha Pastoral Counseling Center; as a member of the FestivALL Board; on the Steering Committee of OneKanawha (committed to pluralism and inclusiveness for all citizens); and as Adjunct Faculty at Marshall University.
+He has served as a member of the National Diversity Visiting Committee of West Virginia University; as President of the Kanawha Pastoral Counseling Center; as a member of the FestivALL Board; on the Steering Committee of OneKanawha (committed to pluralism and inclusiveness for all citizens); and as Adjunct Faculty at Marshall University.
+In recognition for extraordinary service to the citizens of West Virginia in the struggle for equality, he has been a recipient of an award from the Governor and the Human Rights Commission for outstanding contributions in the area of civil rights.

 Rabbi Cohn’s leadership in education and community enrichment is illustrated in projects hosted at Temple Israel and benefiting the public, such as singer/songwriter Jill Sobule’s concert, physicist Brian Greene’s visit, and the Julian Jaynes Society Conference on Consciousness.
 Rabbi Cohn has taught classes open to the public on Jewish subjects, as well as on multidisciplinary views of the points of contact between religion and law, philosophy, psychology and medicine.

 Rabbi Cohn enjoys presenting workshops and seminars on Jewish beliefs and practices, conducting Institutes on Judaism, and joining with others in creative thought and dialogue on interfaith relations, social justice, and community visioning.

 Rabbi Cohn received his B.A. in Humanities at New College of Sarasota, and his Master’s Degree and Ordination at Hebrew Union College – Jewish Institute of Religion.
 He is a graduate of the Diversity Leadership Academy and offers diversity training programs for congregations, schools, businesses and communities.

 Rabbi Cohn is the author of The Minds of the Bible: Speculations on the Evolution of Human Consciousness, available as a Kindle ebook from Amazon.